 Near Young Harris in Union County, Georgia — The American South (South Atlantic)

 Erected by Works Progress Administration.
-(Marker Number US 76 C-2.)
+(Marker Number US 76 C-1.)

 Marker series.
 This marker is included in the Works Progress Administration (WPA) projects marker series.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this location, measured as the crow flies.
-Trackrock Gap (was here, next to this marker but has been reported missing. ); Track Rock Gap Brasstown Bald (approx. 4.1 miles away); Union County (approx. 5.7 miles away); Towns County (approx. 6.8 miles away); Byron Herbert Reece (approx. 9.3 miles away); a different marker also named Brasstown Bald (approx. 9½ miles away); In Memory Our War Dead (approx. 9.7 miles away in North Carolina).
+At least 8 other markers are within 10 miles of this location, measured as the crow flies Brasstown Bald (was here, next to this marker but has been reported missing. ); Track Rock Gap (approx. 2 miles away); a different marker also named Brasstown Bald (approx. 4.1 miles away); Union County (approx. 5.7 miles away); Towns County (approx. 6.8 miles away); Byron Herbert Reece (approx. 9.3 miles away); a different marker also named Brasstown Bald (approx. 9½ miles away); In Memory Our War Dead (approx. 9.7 miles away in North Carolina).